dixe1/ToDoList/README.md

 > A lightweight, console-based task manager in C++

-Keep track of your tasks, set deadlines, and manage your daily to-dos—all from the command line.
 Allows you to add, delete, and view tasks with deadlines.
 All task data is stored locally in JSON format.

 - Colorful alerts and notifications